plabayo/rama/docs/book/src/preface.md

 🤝 Enterprise support, software customisations, integrations, professional support, consultancy and training are available upon request by sending an email to [glen@plabayo.tech](mailto:glen@plabayo.tech).

-💖 Please consider becoming [a regular sponsor][ghs-url] if you critically depend upon Rama (ラマ) or are a fan of the project.
+💖 Please consider becoming [a regular sponsor][ghs-url] if you critically depend upon Rama (ラマ) or if you are a fan of the project.